gooseberry/smoke/docs/about/alternatives.md

 # Alternatives

 There are tons of options and tools to get games running on your Chromebook.
 Smoke isn't for everyone and if you're not sure about using this option, this section lists out some other solutions that you can explore before digging in.

+!!!
+Tip

+    You're not stuck using any one solution.
+You can try a combination of one or many of these alternatives to have the best solution that works for you.
+All these options below are worth trying out.

 ## Lutris